Data-Driven Model Order Reduction of Nonlinear Systems with Noisy Data: Problem Formulation

-where $x \in X$ and $y \in X$ are the state and output of the system, with $X \subset \R^n$ being the state (and output) set, $f : X \rightarrow \R^n$ is a continuous vector function, $B \in \R^{n \times m}$ is the control matrix, and the system's control input is denoted by $u \in U$, with $U \subset \R^m$ being its input set.
-The state trajectory at time $t\in\Rpz$, initiated from an initial condition $x_0 \in X$ and driven by an input signal $u(\cdot)$, is represented as $x_{x_0u}(t)$.
-Correspondingly, the output of the state $x_{x_0u}(t)$ at time $t$, denoted by $y_{x_0u}(t)$, constitutes the output trajectory of the system.
-Given that the output $y$ is an identity map of the state $x$, the state and output trajectories for the ct-NCS described in \eqref{eq: general ct-NCS} are identical. \end{definition}
+where $x \in X$ and $y \in X$ are the state and output of the system, with $X \subset \R^n$ being the \BS{compact} state (and output) set, $f : X \rightarrow \R^n$ is a continuously differentiable vector function, $B \in \R^{n \times m}$ is the control matrix, and the system's control input is denoted by $u \in U$, with $U \subset \R^m$ being its input set.
+The state reached at time $t\in\Rpz$, starting from an initial condition $x_0 \in X$ and driven by an input signal {$u \in \mathcal{U}$}, is denoted by $x_{x_0u}(t)$, where $\mathcal{U}$ is a subset of the set of all measurable functions of time, from open intervals in $\Rpz$ to $U$\footnote{With a slight abuse of notation, we use the symbol $u$ to denote both elements of $U$ and elements of $\mathcal{U}$.
+The intended meaning, whether referring to an input value or an input function, will be clear from the context; an analogous convention applies to $\hat{u}$ (cf., Definition~\ref{def: ct-ROM}).}.
+Likewise, the output at time $t\in\Rpz$ is denoted by $y_{x_0u}(t)$.
+Given that $y=x$, the state and output trajectories of the ct-NCS described in~\eqref{eq: general ct-NCS} are identical. \end{definition}

 Without loss of generality, the ct-NCS in~\eqref{eq: general ct-NCS} can be equivalently expressed as